summary

 AI Summary

-This bill establishes a permanent Agricultural Crimes Task Force within Hawaii's Department of Agriculture to address agricultural crime, which will consist of representatives from various government agencies, agricultural organizations, law enforcement, and academia.
-The task force will be responsible for developing crime prevention strategies, coordinating with law enforcement and prosecutors, recommending legislation, facilitating educational outreach to farmers, and monitoring program effectiveness.
-Additionally, the bill creates a new criminal offense called "agricultural crime" that applies to individuals who commit property crimes on agricultural property, with penalties ranging from fines and up to one year in prison for a first offense to fines up to $10,000 and up to five years in prison for subsequent offenses.
-The bill defines agricultural property as farming assets including land, buildings, equipment, livestock, and crops, and mandates that convicted offenders must pay restitution to property owners for damages.
-The legislation, named "Duke's Law" in memory of Cranston "Duke" Pia, aims to protect farmers' livelihoods and the state's agricultural economy by providing a comprehensive approach to preventing and addressing agricultural crimes.
-The state will appropriate funds to support the task force's operational costs, including staffing, equipment, and educational programs.
+This bill establishes a permanent Agricultural Crimes Task Force within the Department of Agriculture to address agricultural crime in Hawaii, comprised of representatives from various government agencies, agricultural organizations, law enforcement, and academia.
+The task force will develop strategies to prevent agricultural crimes, coordinate with law enforcement and prosecutors, recommend legislation, provide education and outreach, and submit annual reports to the legislature.
+Additionally, the bill creates a new criminal offense called "agricultural crime" which applies to individuals committing property crimes on agricultural property, with penalties ranging from a fine of up to $2,000 and/or one year imprisonment for a first offense, to a fine of at least $10,000 and/or up to five years imprisonment for subsequent offenses.
+The bill defines agricultural property as farming assets used for agricultural production, including land, buildings, equipment, livestock, and crops.
+The legislation also includes an appropriation of funds for the task force's operational costs and is named "Duke's Law" in memory of Cranston "Duke" Pia, highlighting the significant economic and safety impacts of agricultural crimes on individual farmers and the state's broader agricultural sector.

 Committee Categories